giovannapp/Vehicle-to-Grid-extension-optimal-DSS/README.md

 Many bidirectional chargers inject harmonics into the grid.
 The SOCP model ignores this (as does the original paper), but it is a real constraint on how many chargers can share one feeder.
 Flag as a limitation.

 #### 9. Charger as Reactive Power Source
 Modern bidirectional chargers can inject/absorb reactive power independently of active power.
-This means EV chargers could be modeled as *always-available* reactive power sources even when not doing V2G active discharge — potentially a significant advantage over the original DSS model that changes the economics considerably.
+This means EV chargers could be modeled as *always-available* reactive power sources even when not doing V2G active discharge:  potentially a significant advantage over the original DSS model that changes the economics considerably.

 ---

 ## Data Required

 ### Network Data
-- IEEE 34-bus feeder (same as paper — good starting point for comparability)
+- IEEE 34-bus feeder (same as paper:  good starting point for comparability)
 - Optional: a more realistic feeder with explicit residential/commercial/industrial bus classification

 ### EV Fleet Data